rgoubet/ivql/README.md

 [DEFAULT]
 delimiter = ,
 outdir = .
+complete_on_tab = True
 ```

+- `delimiter` defines the delimiter for CSV exports (`,` by default)
+- `outdir` defines the output directory for exports (current directory by default)
+- `complete_on_tab` defines the behavior of auto-completion:
+  - If `True`, completion suggestions are displayed when pressing the Tab key
+  - If `False`, completion suggestions show up while typing

 # Note: VQL for SQL experts

 VQL has some distinct syntax that requires forgetting a few SQL assumptions:

 * **There are no joins**.
-Relationships between objects come predefined, and no new ones can be made *ad hoc*.
+Relationships between objects come predefined, and no new ones can be made *ad hoc* with a `join` keyword.
 Relationships can be discovered in the API and can be queried in two different syntaxes:

   `"select id, name__v, security_model__cr.name__v, role__vr.name__v, user__vr.name__v from user_role_setup__v"` queries the `user_role_setup__v` object and also gets the `name__v` property of related objects (security model, role and user).
 Here, while `security_model__c` is the object, `security_model__cr` is the relationship between it and `user_role_setup__v`.
 This syntax applies because there Security Model has one value per document.